"I've been an entrepreneur my entire career. I've never held a full-time job at a company I didn't start myself."

 TBPN: The Biggest Stage Yet

-The humor is central to who Coogan is off-screen — and it's drier than most viewers expect.
-"We're both very sarcastic," he's said, "and I think a lot of people appreciate that.
-But there's certainly probably thousands of people out there that didn't understand sarcasm in a specific moment."
+The humor is central, and drier than most viewers expect.
 Early on, they riffed about "protests in the streets of Brooklyn for weeks" demanding a Figma UI update.
-One listener — hundreds of posts, comments, messages to Peter Thiel — was convinced it was fake news.
+One listener (hundreds of posts, comments, messages to Peter Thiel) was convinced it was fake news.
 "He was like, 'I live in Brooklyn.
 This never happened.'"

 Even the worldbuilding was systematic.
-They maintained a "brand Bible" — a document listing friends, enemies, recurring themes, memes, phrases, and aesthetic references.
+They maintained a "brand Bible," a document listing friends, enemies, recurring themes, memes, phrases, and aesthetic references.
 HVAC rollups?
 Enemy.
 The CCP?
 Enemy.
 The Nissan CrossCabriolet 2012?
-"The perfect car" — a running bit that rewards loyal viewers.
+"The perfect car" is a running bit that rewards loyal viewers.
 When someone off-brand was spotted wearing a TBPN hat, Jordi texted John: "How did this person get it?"
 They controlled early merch distribution to protect brand alignment.

 The John and Jordi Dynamic

 What makes TBPN work is the complementary partnership.
 "I think John loves technology more.
 I love business more," Jordi has said.
-"And that's why we're a good duo."
-Coogan brings the research depth, the production eye (he VFX-painted out light stands, chose cinema cameras over TV cameras, studied how Hollywood films news studios), and writes the daily newsletter.
+Coogan brings the research depth and the production eye (he VFX-painted out light stands, chose cinema cameras over TV cameras, studied how Hollywood films news studios).
 Jordi brings ad sales, deal-making, and commercial instinct.

 Within months: Mark Zuckerberg.
 Sam Altman.
 Mark Cuban.
 Satya Nadella.
 The New York Times called them "SportsCenter for the LinkedIn crowd."
 A partnership with the NYSE.
 Nearly $5 million in projected 2025 revenue.
 Ad inventory for 2026 almost sold out.

 Coogan is deliberate about what TBPN is not chasing: "We make content for 200,000 people in the world.
-These are people that run companies, that invest, that work at the most important tech companies."
-He's also deliberate about where the creative ideas come from: "I think technology is too inspired by technology."
-They pull references from F1 sponsorship models, SportsCenter graphics packages, Hollywood cinematography, fashion archives, and Aaron Sorkin TV shows.
-"We found maybe one idea within tech to make the show better this year and we found hundreds from outside of tech."
+These are people who run companies, who invest, who work at the most important tech companies."
+And he's deliberate about where the creative ideas come from: "I think technology is too inspired by technology."
+They pull references from F1 sponsorship models, Hollywood cinematography, fashion archives, and Aaron Sorkin shows.
+"We found maybe one idea within tech to make the show better this year, and we found hundreds from outside of tech."

 Why media?
 Why not another startup?
-Coogan is direct about what makes content addictive for a builder: "If you enjoy making things, there's nothing better than content because we can have an idea at breakfast and ship it two hours later."
-Compared to startups where you might not know if an idea works for 12-18 months, content gives near-instant signal.
+"If you enjoy making things, there's nothing better than content because we can have an idea at breakfast and ship it two hours later."
+Compared to startups, where you might not know if an idea works for 12-18 months, content gives a near-instant signal.
 For someone wired to build and iterate, the feedback loop is irresistible.

 The Person Behind the Builder